Quimbanda: Rituals

-Table One: Differences Between Exu and Pomba Gira Rituals

-Marginal Locations
+Marginal locations

 ‘Marginal locations’ refer to areas containing magical and spiritual significance where rituals are executed.
 Many Quimbanda rituals are performed at crossroads, as Exu is the Lord of the seven crossroads and Ogum is the Lord of the center of the crossroads.
 Other marginal locations include the streets at night (since Exus are referred to as ‘people of the streets’), cemeteries, beaches, and forests, all during the nighttime.

-Animal Sacrifices

-In certain rituals with Kiumbas (aspiring to become Exus), devotees offer sacrificial pigeons, hens, roosters, goats, sheep, and bulls to help a spirit progress in power and capability.
-Other rituals use animal sacrifices to enlist the help of a spirit to carry out a deed.

 History

 From Africa to Brazil

 Quimbanda originated in South America and developed in the Portuguese Empire.
 The Atlantic slave trade brought African cultural presence to the Americas.
 In Brazil, by the mid 19th century the slave population outnumbered the free population.
 The slave population increased when free men of African descent (libertos) were added to the slave population.
 The African culture brought by slaves to Brazil slowly mixed with the Indigenous American and European culture.
 In the large urban centers such as Rio de Janeiro, where the African-slave population was the most concentrated, the Colonial regime enforced a social control system to suppress the rising population.
 However, instead of suppressing the African slave population, the Colonial regime’s system had the opposite effect; the system divided the slave population into ‘nations’, which preserved, protected, and even institutionalized African religious and secular traditions.
 The large cities where the slave population was most concentrated preserved Macumba, the forerunner of Quimbanda, and still hold the largest following of Quimbanda.